 Nowadays, there are many more uses to springs, due to the development in the product as well as the many new inventions that have occurred over time.
 Five of these are very much common throughout the world, which will be discovered in this piece.

 We’ll start with the most iconic spring invention, as after all, the product is just a large helical spring!
 If you’re not familiar with the premise of a slinky, this strangely entertains its users by performing a variety of tricks.

 The trampoline is another largely popular invention that has only come to mainstream use in the past 100 years or so.
-The first modern trampoline was created in 1936 by two gymnasts, with coiled springs are used on home trampolines in order to provide the rebounding force that bounces the user back up into the air.
+The first modern trampoline was created in 1936 by two gymnasts, with coiled springs being used on home trampolines to provide the rebounding force that bounces the user back up into the air.

 These are now popularly used in the domestic, commercial and industrial sectors as more and more products that require seats are now moving towards this level of comfort.
-These are used in more modern car and coaches, as this, provided by leather seating, notices the fact that the user may be sat down for sustained periods of time.
+These are used in more modern cars and coaches, as this, provided by leather seating, notices the fact that the user may be sat down for sustained periods of time.

-CD players use springs to pop up when they were pressed inwards in order to allow the user to retrieve a CD that had been previously placed into the device.
+CD players use springs to pop up when they were pressed inwards to allow the user to retrieve a CD that had been previously placed into the device.
 This mechanism was very useful for keeping the CD protected and away from potential dust.